g-tumwesigye/Calculus_assignment_PLD_3/README.md

 2. Marion while running.
 It was a typo that we had to trace for a while on a google meet.

-3. We had issues trying to edit the collab doc at the same time which crashed multiple times.
+3. We had issues trying to edit the Google colab doc at the same time which crashed multiple times.
 We had to overcome this by doing better version control.

 RESOURCES USED: